Reloaded-Project/Reloaded.Hooks-rs/docs/arch/operations.md

     jmp eax ; Jump to address in eax
     ```

+!!! note "We prefer this approach to `absolute jump` because it is faster performance wise."

 ### JumpAbsoluteIndirect

 !!! info "Represents jumping to an absolute address stored in a memory address."